jiayangli2/twittmap/README.md

 However, in order to not mislead users, only tweets that have the "geotag" will appear.
 If the location of a tweet is randomly generated, the tweet will be excluded in this search.
 To differentiate, the icon of this kind of marker is different from the regular ones for regular search.

+Back-end database:
+We used Elasticsearch on AWS as our backend database.
+To stream tweets to elasticsearch, we used logstash and you can find the configuration file in the folder logstash-5.2.2.

 Assignment Team Composition
 HW Group 14